mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 ### Sensors
 Now we need some sensors.
 It can be anything – it can be sensors connected directly to the Raspberry Pis GPIO pins, or separate sensors that are able to deliver information over the main machine for collection and processing.

-In this example we will be using [SensorTag][2] from Texas Instruments.
+I have good experience using [SensorTag][2] from Texas Instruments.
 It uses Bluetooth Low Energy for communication and offers quite a few sensors and hardware buttons, such as:

 * Infrared and Ambient Temperature Sensor
 * Ambient Light Sensor